OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Upgrading.md

 # Updating the Omega

-In order to keep improving user experience for Omega, we will be releasing updated firmwares on a rolling basis.
+In order to keep improving user experience for the Omega, we will be releasing updated firmwares on a rolling basis.
 To capitalize on these improvements users should update their Omegas to the latest firmware release.
 To handle firmware transitions we have created a command-line utility 'oupgrade'.

 ## Using the Command line

+[//]: # (add more meat)

 To get the current firwmare installed on the device:
 ```